I quickly discovered that Split is not exactly a hidden gem when I stopped there on an Adriatic Sea cruise.

-Like bees to honey, cruise passengers and day-trippers to Split swarm this area.
+Like bees to honey, cruise passengers and day trippers swarm this area.
 The sheer volume of people can become overwhelming.

 But how can you avoid these crippling crowds?
 To help you get off the beaten path in Split, here are some quiet corners of the city and hidden gems to explore.